iterative/vscode-dvc/extension/resources/walkthrough/setup-workspace.md

 side bar's explorer view container or `DVC: Setup The Workspace` from the command palette.

+In some situations, like when using [VSCodium](https://vscodium.com/), the Python extension integration will fail.
+If this happens and you need to use DVC from inside a virtual environment, try using the "Yes, and I want to select the Python interpreter" option to specify a Python interpreter for DVC outside of the Python extension.

 Once you have setup your workspace the rest of the walkthrough will appear.